hanilr/resistor-calculator/README.md

 ### Windows: ` python main.py `
 ### Linux: ` python3 main.py `

-## If you receive an error for tkinter in linux.
+## If you receive an error about tkinter in linux.
 ### Pip: ` pip install tk ` or ` pip install tkinter `